Florida State Parks Pet Policy

 Service Animal Policy

-Florida's state parks welcomes visitors with service animals.
+Florida's state parks welcome visitors with service animals.
 Service animals are “dogs that are individually trained to do work or perform tasks for people with disabilities,” according to the Revised Americans with Disabilities Act Service Animal Requirements.
 Our Pet Policy applies to service animals with the following exemptions:

 1. Service animals in a working capacity are allowed in all public areas of the park when accompanied by a visitor with a disability; and,

 2. Service animals should be harnessed, leashed or tethered unless such devices interfere with the service animal’s work, or if the visitor’s disability prevents the use of these devices.
-In that case, the visitor must maintain control of the animal through voice, signal or other effective controls.
+In that case, the visitor must maintain control of the animal through voice, signal or other effective commands.

 Pet Camping Rules